-If you aren’t injured in the lower body, you can also consider including some plyometric exercises into your workout, which are especially great for maintaining strength and will also help to enhance your power capabilities as well.
+You can also consider including plyometric exercises in your workout if you aren’t injured in the lower body.
+These exercises are great for maintaining strength and will also help enhance your power capabilities.

-These would include movements such as jump squats, jump lunges or box jumps.
+These include movements such as jump squats, lunges, or box jumps.

 It can be avoided by using a bodyweight training system such as BodyRipped Totality A2X as your foundation.

 Important Points To Remember

 However, whether you are rehabbing or have chosen to change to a bodyweight workout regime, perhaps due to some chronic injury, know this bodyweight training is a powerful way to go.